Saab 35 Draken: Operational history

 The J 35 Draken design underwent several upgrades.
 The last of these was the J 35J version, which was produced during the late 1980s; by this point, the Draken had been almost entirely replaced by the Saab 37 Viggen in SAF service.
 The Draken J 35J was effectively a service life extension programme, which had been initiated as a result of the impending delivery of the new Saab JAS 39 Gripen having suffered several delays.
 The extension program was intended to keep the Draken flying into the 2000s but, as a consequence of budgetary cutbacks and high maintenance costs being incurred with the type, the Draken was phased out of Swedish service in December 1999, although the aircraft has since remained operational in limited numbers within both military and civilian roles.

 Saab 35F Draken (DK-241), formerly in Finnish service (35FS), at the Aviation Museum of Central Finland.
 In the background a Finnish Saab 35C two-seat trainer (DK-270) can be seen.

 All Drakens functioned as interceptors with limited air-to-ground capability; the sole exception to this rule was the Danish Drakens, which functioned as strike aircraft and were capable of carrying a mixture of AGM-12 Bullpup air-to-ground missiles, electronic countermeasures, and increased internal and external fuel storage.
 The Danish Drakens were the heaviest of the series to have flown.
 During 1993, the last of the Danish J 35 fleet were retired.

 During the 1990s, Finland updated its 35XS fleet with new avionics, cockpit displays, navigational/attack systems, and electronic countermeasures; these were finally retired in 2000 to be replaced by F/A-18 Hornets.

 Austria was the last country to have the Draken in active military service.
 The first refurbished Draken J-35Ö's was handed over to the Austrian Air Force by 1987.
 These Drakens were initially armed solely with two 30mm air-to-air cannons, which have proved to be inadequate.
 This was due to a "missile ban" which stemmed from the Austrian State Treaty of 1955.
-By 1991, with the start of the Yugoslav Wars to its neighbor down south.
-There were numerous airplace violations along the southern border caused by the Yugoslav Federal Army.
-After the fall of the Iron Curtain, Austria declared the relevant article to be obsolete.
+By 1991, with the start of the Yugoslav Wars along Austria's southern border, there were numerous airplace violations along the southern border caused by the Yugoslav Federal Army; after the fall of the Iron Curtain, Austria declared the relevant article of the treaty to be obsolete.
 Thus in 1993, a contract for the purchase of AIM-9 Sidewinder was signed with the Swedish Air Force.
 They were followed from 1998 by a number of improved AIM-9P-5's from Loral Corporation In 2005, these Drakens were retired, having been replaced by former Swiss Air Force F-5 Tiger IIs, while waiting for new Eurofighter Typhoons to take their place in the long term.